-This post is in collaboration with Inntravel.
+This is an advertorial feature in partnership with Inntravel.

 Asturias’ charming capital boasts a medieval Old Town and a Museum of Fine Arts, showcasing Spanish, Flemish and Italian art from the Middle Ages to the 20th Century.
 Travellers to the compact city can find accommodation in fine casas de Indianos – palatial homes built from fortunes made in the Americas.
 On its new holiday, Inntravel offers stays at two of these comfortable and highly individual hotels.

 – Visit the beautiful Palacio de Santa María del Naranco, a UNESCO world heritage site.

 – explore the city’s main park: Campo de San Francisco, 90,000 square metres of wide paths, ruined monuments, ponds, fountains, green meadows and woodland.

 – buy cheeses and souvenirs at the Mercado El Fontán, a market dating back to the 19th century.

 – learn about the region’s history in the Centro de Interpretación del Prerrománico Asturiano (the Pre-Romanic Interpretation Centre of Asturias).

 Spain’s “Green Coast”, set along the edge of the Bay of Biscay, is less well-known than some other Spanish regions.
 Huge rocky cliffs, hidden coves and rolling green hills line the coast.
 Set between the mountains and Atlantic Ocean, Costa Verde features elegant seaside resorts and beguiling medieval towns with narrow, cobbled streets and traditional cafés.
 Asturias beaches are popular with surfers but lots of them are deserted, so if you want to you can really lose yourself in the silence of the northern Spanish coast.